mykolaharmash/hyntax/README.md

 You can bundle Hyntax into your front-end application without any problems with Webpack, Rollup or Browserify.

-Single Node.js specific piece of code is the native Node's streams.
+The single Node.js specific piece of code is the native Node's streams.
 All mentioned bundlers have a client-side substitute for “stream” module.

 All components of Hyntax are separate files, so you can bundle only parts you actually need.